Explore the South Island's wild West Coast and Far South on Stray's Long Q Pass.

 "Travelling with Stray made all the difference.
 It was easy, fun and relaxed.
 The driver was helpful and it was great to meet like-minded people while visiting some remote, beautiful locations.
 Would definitely choose stray again."

-- All transport – Travel on our comfortable private buses.
+- All transport – Travel on the TranzAlpine scenic train and on our comfortable private buses.

 - Driver-guide - Far more than just a driver, Stray Driver Guides are invaluable sources of local knowledge and assist with booking activities and accommodation on your behalf.